Usage & Examples

 Concepts

-The basic idea behind Trilinear Mesh Interpolation is this: enclose your mesh in a box (typically referred to here as the Lattice
+The basic idea behind Trilinear Mesh Interpolation is this: enclose your mesh in a box (typically referred to here as the Lattice).
+The default state of the

 box essentially matches the mesh's bounding box.
 When the corners of the box are moved, the mesh deforms to move with it, with vertices close to the moved corner